Your questions,

 Am I required to hire a lawyer?

-In most states, you are not required to hire an attorney.
-However, most courts will look at whether or not you or your future spouse had the opportunity to obtain legal advice, and whether one or both of you were represented by an attorney.
+In many states, you are not required to hire an attorney.
+However, in some states, attorney advice or representation is required for enforcement of certain clauses.
+Example: In California, if you choose to waive spousal support, you must be represented by an attorney at the time of signing the prenuptial agreement.
+In many other cases, courts will look at whether or not you or your future spouse had the opportunity to obtain legal advice, and whether one or both of you were represented by an attorney or waived that legal advice and/or representation.
 Was there enough time to find an attorney before the wedding and you chose not to?
 Did you just sign the agreement without even reading it the night before the wedding without an opportunity to consult a lawyer?
-The answers to questions like these will all be taken into consideration.
+The answers to questions like these may be taken into consideration.

-In addition, it is worth having an attorney review your prenuptial agreement with you in case you have questions.
-If your assets are complex (i.e. significant family inheritance, business(es), etc.), it may be an especially good idea to have a lawyer review your agreement.
-HelloPrenup allows you the option to easily bring your prenup draft to an attorney, who can make changes to your draft if necessary.
+It is worth having a family law attorney review your prenuptial agreement in case you have questions or require legal advice.
+If your assets are complex (i.e. significant family inheritance, business(es), etc.), it may be an especially good idea to have a family law lawyer review your agreement and provide advice on how to best protect your assets with a prenup.
+HelloPrenup allows you the option to easily bring your prenup draft to an attorney within our network, and we have partnered with top prenup lawyers around the country who can make changes to your draft if necessary.

 What if my fiance is not a U.S citizen?
 Will this affect our prenuptial agreement?

 Citizenship does not affect the prenuptial agreement process & you can use HelloPrenup’s service!
 If you have any immigration questions, we recommend you contact an immigration attorney.
+HelloPrenup has partnered with immigration attorneys and family law attorneys who can help answer your legal questions.
 In addition, it is important to note that HelloPrenup allows for creation of prenups in certain US states – we cannot guarantee the validity of a HelloPrenup agreement in any other country.

 Need additional support?